liam-wiltshire/talks/scaling-laravel/content.md

 ???

+- Oh, it was me!
 - I originally got the idea from a Ruby talk (!) in Vancouver, wrote the initial version of the flight back
-- Originally it was a Model class in it's own right, but now it's a trait
+- Originally it was a Model class in its own right, but now it's a trait

 ---